-How To Best Use Netflix: 7 Tips To Get The Most Out Of The Streaming Service
+8 Netflix Hacks To Get The Most Out Of Your Subscription

-At on point or another, anyone with a Netflix account has found themselves in the situation - or one very like it - where they want to watch a movie but can't seem to find exactly what they're looking for thanks to the thousands of titles hidden behind arbitrary categories in a user interface that is more like a labyrinth than anything.
-There has to be a better way to navigate the streaming service and find the titles you're looking for.
-Surely there are some tips and tricks to cut down on searching so you can watch more movies and TV shows.
+At one point or another, anyone with a Netflix subscription has found themselves in the situation - or one very like it - where they want to watch a movie but can't seem to find exactly what they're looking for thanks to the thousands of titles hidden behind arbitrary categories in a user interface that is more like a labyrinth than anything.
+There has to be a better way to navigate the streaming service and find the next Netflix show to binge.
+Surely there are some tips and tricks to cut down on searching so you can watch more of the best movies on Netflix.

 Well, I've got some good news for you.
 There are so many options, so many workarounds, and so many time-saving methods you can utilize to get the most out of your Netflix account.
 From everything including using those "secret" genre codes, making the most of the browser mode, and turning off those oh so annoying autoplay trailers, the possibilities are endless.